Employment and employee benefits in Switzerland: overview

 If the IP right has been created in the performance of the employee's duties, the IP right belongs to the employer by operation of law.

-For IP rights created by an employee by coincidence, that is, not in performance of contractual duties, the employer has an option to acquire the IP right against payment of adequate compensation, where that is specifically agreed in the employment contract.
+For IP rights created by an employee by coincidence, that is, not in performance of contractual duties, the employer has an option to acquire the IP right against payment of adequate compensation, where this is specifically agreed in the employment contract.

 Restraint of trade